Abe voices 'repentance' on WW2, touts Japan's new security role

 Abe, who has sought to cast Japan’s aggressive World War Two-era conduct with a less apologetic tone, was under close scrutiny for how he chose to handle history in his speech.

-The issue remains a sensitive one for Asian neighbors, especially China and U.S. ally South Korea, nearly 70 years after Japan’s defeat.
+The issue remains a sensitive one for Asian neighbours, especially China and U.S. ally South Korea, nearly 70 years after Japan’s defeat.

-"China continuously urges the Japanese government and leaders to take a responsible attitude toward history," Chinese foreign ministry spokesman Noh Kwang-il said on Thursday.

-South Korean Foreign Ministry spokesman Noh Kwang-il said it was "very regrettable" that there were no "true apologies" in Abe's speech.

 CRITICS WANTED NEW APOLOGY